thpsrun/website/documentation/Env.md

 -   Must equal a string in quotes.
 Remove `<WEBSITE_URL>` and put your domain name in here.
     -   Example: `SSL_HOST="twitch.tv"`

+### DEBUG_MODE
+**THIS IS A DANGEROUS VARIABLE!** Please read this seciton especially.
+-   DEBUG_MODE should **ONLY** be set in a development environment.
+If this is set to "True", then additional debugging functionality is enabled across the ENTIRE site.
+This includes dumps of all of your environmental variables, and snippets of your code.
+In the wrong hands, this can bring dangerous security implications.
+For more information on this, [please read it here](https://docs.djangoproject.com/en/5.2/ref/settings/#debug).
+-   Must equal a string in quotes.
+If you are in a production environment, set it to `"False"`.
+    -   Alternatively, DEBUG_MODE is only enabled if it is set to `"True"` - all other words (to include `"False"`) you put here will default to `"False"`.
+    -   Example: `DEBUG_MODE="True"`

+### ALLOWED_HOSTS
+-   A list of strings representing the sites/domains that the Django project can serve.
+This is a security feature to prevent HTTP Header Attacks.
+For more information on this, [please read it here](https://docs.djangoproject.com/en/5.2/ref/settings/#std-setting-ALLOWED_HOSTS).
+-   Must be equal to a string without quotes.
+All keywords must be separated by a comma.
+Remove `"<IP>,localhost` and input your domains here.
+-   Must be equal to a string without quotes.
+All keywords must be separated by a comma.
+Remove `"<IP>,localhost` and input your domains here.
+-   Must be equal to a string without quotes.
+All keywords must be separated by a comma.
+Remove `"<IP>,localhost` and input your domains here.
+    -   Example: `ALLOWED_HOSTS=thps.run,django,localhost`
+-   When DEBUG_MODE is set to `"True"`, then ALLOWED_HOSTS is automatically set to `['.localhost', '127.0.0.1', '[::1]']`.
+-   As an additional note, if you start up a Django project in production and get a `Server Error 500` immediately on the main page, you might want to check to see if this variable is set correctly.
+This has caught me out a few times because I am dumb.

 ## Backblaze B2 Bucket (Optional)
 ```
 B2_BUCKET=<BUCKET>